Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Establishing a strong compliance culture is an ongoing process that requires consistency and commitment.
 It is instrumental in minimizing the risk of compliance violations while fostering a work environment based on mutual respect and ethical business practices.

-Compliance in the company?
+Who is responsible for Compliance in the company?

 Top Management (board of directors, managing director) The top management level of a company bears the ultimate responsibility for compliance.
 It must convey a clear message about the importance of compliance, support the implementation of compliance programs and ensure that sufficient resources are available for compliance activities.
 It is also their job to promote a culture of integrity and transparency.